danielw-dev/Statement-Daniel/README.md

     ● A naming convention such as BEM, for easy to follow css   classes and structure.
 (BEM - Done)

     ● Implement the modal functionality using JavaScript.
+(Done)

     ● Use animations for the opening/closing of the modal.
+(CSS Animations - Done)

     ● Ensure the popup is scrollable on mobiles and tablets.
+(Done)

     ● Ensure the components are cross-browser friendly (IE9+, Safari, Chrome, Firefox).
 (CSS Polyfill plugin Gulp)